 Opening up a Business account requires that you confirm your operating address and verify your identity (uploading either an international passport, an ID, or a driver’s license — the latter two, however, are not currently an option for non-EU and non-UK citizens, but will be in the future).

 The basic criteria for opening a Revolut Business account is that your company is registered and operating from either the EEA (European Economic Area) or Switzerland.
-Though that shouldn’t worry you too much since it’s OK if the business itself is owned or directed by nationals from other countries.
+However, this should not be a cause for concern because it is acceptable if the firm is owned or directed by nationals from other countries.

-Revolut supports sole traders, freelancers, limited companies, public companies and partnerships (as well as the local European equivalents) — however, it doesn’t support political organizations and Forex speculators.
+Revolut supports sole traders, freelancers, limited companies, public companies and partnerships (as well as the local European equivalents); however, it doesn’t accept political organizations and Forex speculators.

 The first thing needed is a picture of an ID for the following people in the company to be registered with the account: Yourself; The other business owner(s); Anyone else who has or might have significant control over the business.

 A business owner is considered to be anyone who directly or indirectly controls 25% or more of the shares in the company.
-In some instances, additional information about other shareholders may be needed too.
+In some instances, Revolut may need additional information about other shareholders too.

 The signing up process asks you to provide a few other basic details about yourself, the directors and shareholders of the business (like your date of birth and personal address).
 Revolut has a quick and easy process letting you invite everyone to fill out their own details, and if necessary, complete their identity check online in a matter of minutes.

-Finally, a selfie is required just so it can confirm that you are yourself — the person providing and filling out the information.
+Finally, a selfie is required to confirm that you are the one providing and filling out the information.

 For UK, EU, EEA or Swiss nationals, this should be a valid passport, identification card or driving licence (UK) with a minimum of one month until the document’s expiry.